AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Cons

-• Ease of use: Multiple reviewers find it hard to get used to.16
+• Ease of use: Multiple reviewers find keeping track of the application hard.

 Pros